Put Gratitude Front and Center During Your Year-End Fundraising Campaign

 Your current monthly donors must get their own appeal that recognizes them as monthly donors.
 In this appeal, you can either ask them to upgrade their gift or give an additional gift.

-When your donors renew or upgrade their monthly gifts, they, of course, get an amazing thank you.
+When your donors give an additional gift or upgrade their monthly gift, they, of course, get an amazing thank you.

 Current donors who become monthly donors

 Your current donors who decide to become monthly donors are also showing their commitment to you.
 They get a handwritten note, phone call, or letter thanking them for their continued support and for joining your family of monthly donors.
-From now on they should get specialized appeals and other communications targeted to monthly donors.
+From now on they should receive specialized appeals and other communication targeted to monthly donors.

 Segment as much as you can

 While I’ve suggested a few ways you can segment, there are many more options.
-You can segment by gift amount and number of years someone has been a donor.
-You can segment volunteers, event attendees, and non-donors.
-You can also use segmentation in other types of communications, such as creating a special newsletter for monthly donors (or at the very least including a cover letter for monthly donors with your newsletter) and sending handwritten thank you notes to donors who have given for over two years.
+You can segment by gift amount and the number of years someone has been a donor.
+You can segment volunteers, event attendees, lapsed donors, and non-donors.
+You can also use segmentation in other types of communication, such as creating a special newsletter for monthly donors (or at the very least including a cover letter for monthly donors with your newsletter) and sending handwritten notes to people on their donor anniversary.

 Segmenting your donors makes a difference

-Spending some extra time segmenting your donors and personalizing your communications will be worth it if you can raise additional revenue and boost your retention rate.
+Spend some extra time segmenting your donors into different groups.
+Unfortunately, if you don’t, you’re missing out on opportunities to connect with your donors, raise additional revenue, and boost your retention rate.

 I highly recommend creating a thank you plan, which will help you show gratitude before, during, and after a campaign.